 - Optional additions: bacon, jalapeno

-Liberate the avocados from their skins and pits into a large bowl.
+Liberate the avocados from their skins and pits and into a large bowl.
 With a fork, spoon, potato masher, or your hands, mash the avocados until they are creamy but with some nice chunks left.

 Squeeze in the juice of at least half of a lime (about 1 tablespoon of juice), then add half of the tomatoes, garlic, onion, cilantro, and a pinch of salt and pepper.
 Mix well.

 Taste the guacamole and add more of any of the ingredients you feel it needs.
 Some people like it more garlicky; other folks like a lot of onion; then there are the cilantro-haters…. the key to great guacamole is balance.
 Once you have the flavor you like, cover tightly.
-If using plastic wrap, press it down so it is touching the surface of the guacamole, allowing in little to no air.
+If using plastic wrap, press it down so it is touching the surface of the guac, allowing in little to no air.
 Refrigerate for at least 15-20 minutes for the flavors to meld.